HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_imagepullsecrets.md

 ## Configure deployment to use the HCL Harbor container registry

-From CF205 onwards, it is possible to pull images directly from the HCL Harbor container registry.
+It is possible to pull images directly from the HCL Harbor container registry.
 This requires every cluster node to be able to access the HCL Harbor container registry.

 If you want to leverage this feature, you will have to configure an ImagePullSecret with your HCL Harbor credentials.